rajesh17mca/docker-workspace/README.md

     external: true
 ```
 Note:
-external: true -> Says that do not create secret which is already exist outside of this compose file
+external: true -> Says that do not create a secret that already exists outside of this compose file
-Before creating a stack we have to create the secret
+Before creating a stack, we have to create the secret
 ```
 echo "my-postgres-password" | docker secret create psql-pw - docker secret create psql-pw psql-password.txt